Create Role Description

 Be ethical and professional, and uphold and promote the public sector values

-• Represent the organisation in an honest, ethical and professional way and set an example for others to follow
+• Behave in an honest, ethical and professional way

 Value Diversity and Inclusion